Missouri Defensive Driving Course

 - Have demerit points on their driving records.

 - Have the desire to become a better and more responsible driver.

 Note that Missouri drivers, who have committed moving violations to which they plead guilty, will be required to enroll in a Driver Improvement Program (DIP).

 Upon successful completion of the Missouri driver improvement program, participants will get a driving school certificate.
 Drivers may need to present this official documentation either to the MO DOR, to the court which required you to complete a driving course, or to your insurance company.

-Does a Missouri defensive driving school course remove a ticket?
+Does a Missouri defensive driving school course remove a ticket or reduce points?

 Attending a Missouri driver improvement program may assist drivers to get a traffic ticket dismissal or to avoid points from accumulating on your MO driver’s license.